alexandear/alexandear.github.io/content/posts/2025-12-01-upgrade-golangci-lint-v2.md

 {{< /comparison >}}

-## Example: upgrading Golangci-lint v1 configuration in the Lima project
+## Example: migrating the Lima project

-As an example of migrating a Golangci-lint v1 configuration, I chose Lima, which is hosted on [GitHub](https://github.com/lima-vm/lima).
-[Lima](https://lima-vm.io/docs/) is a tool that launches Linux virtual machines with automatic file sharing and port forwarding.
-It's a popular project with 19K stars, written in Go, that uses Golangci-lint for automatic checking.
+To demonstrate a real-world migration, I upgraded [Lima](https://github.com/lima-vm/lima), a popular tool (19k+ stars) for launching Linux VMs.

+**Note:** The steps below use Lima as an example.
+While the process (install, migrate, fix) is universal, the specific linter exclusions shown here are specific to the Lima codebase.

 Every migration of Golangci-lint to v2 consists of the following steps: